Meeting the needs of our community

 Social cats

 While social cats are more likely to seek out attention from humans and may allow petting on their terms, behavior can vary between individuals, and not all cats tolerate handling.
 It should be noted that these cats may be owned, outdoor-dwelling cats.
-Check for a spay/neuter tattoo or ear tip, and a microchip before bringing a socialized cat in for TNR services.
+Check for a spay/neuter tattoo or ear tip, and a microchip before bringing a socialized cat in for spay and neuter services.

 What can I do to help community cats in my neighborhood?

-The easiest way to help community cats is to ensure they receive preventative care through trap-neuter-return (TNR) programs.
+The easiest way to help community cats is to ensure they receive preventative care through local shelter community cat or trap-neuter-release programs.

 FAQs